 The LIFE OrgBalt project tested IRS as such solution for peat and soil samples collected in cool temperate moist climate zone in forest land, cropland and grassland.
 In parallel, peat samples collected previously in the LIFE REstore project (from 42 GHG measurement and demo sites) were used to cover the full spectrum of peat properties - from nutrient-poor Sphagnum peat to fertile peat of mesotrophic bogs.
 Soil samples from peatlands with various land uses and samples from naturally wet and drained forest stands with different forest site type classification were selected.
 Sample set dominated by organic soils with some exceptions of mineral soil from deeper soil layers.
 The project ensures comparability with the GLOSOLAN network by utilising the GLOSOLAN specifications-based equipment and procedures.
 The spectroscopic analyses on the LIFE REstore project samples were run in Silava laboratories in 2021.
-This study aimed to start building a spectral library for organic soils (including peat) and create initial calibration models to evaluate the method's potential to predict pH value and C, N, P, K, Ca, Mg and humic acid concentration in peat samples.

 This study aimed to start building a spectral library for organic soils (including peat) and to create initial calibration models to evaluate the method's potential to predict pH value and C, N, P, K, Ca and Mg concentration in peat samples.
-The results are reported in LIFE OrgBalt Mid Term reporting (Annex C2\03 Harmonized methodology for characterising peat properties using infrared screening method).
+The results are reported in LIFE OrgBalt Mid Term reporting

+(Annex C2_03 Harmonized methodology for characterising peat properties using infrared screening method).
 In the scope of this study, the residual prediction deviation value (RPD) was considerably lower than the 2 signals - a possible difficulty in applying the current methodological approach for quantitative analyte prediction in unknown samples.
 The highest potential of prediction performance was observed for pH, Ca, and Mg, but the lowest perspective for P and K. C, N and humic acid as well as other parameter prediction performance, may be improved by primary increasing count and variety of calibration samples (spectra) and secondary by increasing count of measurement replicates for the same sample to discard replicates that increases relative standard deviation of prediction replicates above the threshold, e.g. 10 %.
 It was observed that mostly the highest performance of analyte prediction in peat samples was for prediction models elaborated by the peat soil calibration data set only; the addition of forest soil sample spectra to the calibration data set did not improve model performance.